godatadriven/godatadriven-blog/content/kendalltau.md

 ### Intro

-The [Kendall Tau](https://en.wikipedia.org/wiki/Kendall_rank_correlation_coefficient) is a metric that can be used to compare the order of two ranks.
+The [Kendall tau](https://en.wikipedia.org/wiki/Kendall_rank_correlation_coefficient) is a metric that can be used to compare the order of two ranks.
 It takes two ranks _that contain the same elements_ and calculates the correlation between them.
 A correlation of $+1$ means the ranks are equal, while a correlation of $-1$ means the ranks are exactly eachother's reverse.
 If two ranks are independent or randomly shuffled the correlation will be zero on average.

+The Kendall tau is undefined when the two ranks do not contain exactly the same elements.
+So when one wants to compare ranks which do not necessarily contain the same elements one needs to look elsewhere.
+The same goes for comparing only parts (for example 10 highest entries) of ranks, as these will not likely contain the same elements.
+An example of this is when comparing algorithms that provide recommendations: the pool of items is the same for each algorithm, but we are usually only interested in the best few (let's say top-5) recommendations.

+Below I'll explain how you can use a few tricks to make Kendall's tau fit for comparing ranks which do not necessarily contain the same items.
+But first let's have a look at the Kendall tau itself.

 ### Definition